groupdocs-translation-cloud/groupdocs-translation-cloud-go/docs/ImageToFileRequest.md

 ### NewImageToFileRequest

-`func NewImageToFileRequest(sourceLanguage string, targetLanguages []string, ocrformat string, outputFormat string, ) *ImageToFileRequest`
+`func NewImageToFileRequest(sourceLanguage string, targetLanguages []string, url string, ocrformat string, outputFormat string, ) *ImageToFileRequest`

 NewImageToFileRequest instantiates a new ImageToFileRequest object This constructor will assign default values to properties that have it defined,